 Example of Wiring For Smittybilt Winches

-- Simply follow the instructions from the manual and ensure to install the In-line circuit breaker for overload protection.
+- Follow the instructions from the manual and ensure to install the In-line circuit breaker for overload protection.

-- When operating the winch, remember to unhook the trailer’s electrical connections from the main vehicle connections.
+- When operating the winch, remember to unhook the trailer’s electrical connections from the primary vehicle connections.
 This connection is only meant for recharging the separate trailer battery.

-- If the connection is left open during operations, it will overload the wire carrying current to your trailer battery as well as damage the entire circuit with the battery.
+- If the connection is left open during operations, it will overload the wire carrying current to your trailer battery and damage the entire circuit with the battery.